shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Put the word **only** next to the word it modifies.

-In the following example, **only** modifies the noun **projects**.
-The meaning is that you can create one type of project--a private project.

 - You can create only private projects.

-In the following example, **only** modifies the verb **create**.
+In this example, **only** modifies the noun **projects**.
+The sentence means you can create one type of project--a private project.
-The meaning is that you can't perform other actions, like deleting private projects, or adding users to them.

 - You can only create private projects.

+In this example, **only** modifies the verb **create**.
+This sentence means that you can't perform other actions, like deleting private projects, or adding users to them.

 ## override